slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 workspace—virtual desktop—concept to so-called topics.
 These are workspaces with a "theme" associated to them; for example, I have a topic for every project that I'm currently working on.
-This results in a very clean separation of concerns.
+This results in a clean separation of concerns.
 Plus, I always know where my windows are!

 Every topic has a directory and a "startup hook", firing when the topic is switched to and empty, associated to it.
 While most convenient for